Value Chains¶

 dsm — the modeling language.
 Standalone.
 Defines types, structures, attachments, function pools.
 No dependency on kibo, no dependency on viper.
 You can use dsm for spec-only purposes — sharing a typed data contract between teams — without ever generating code from it.

 kibo — the code generator.
-Reads a dsm model plus a template, emits code.
-Kibo itself is template-agnostic: the target language and runtime are determined by the template you give it.
+Reads a dsm model plus a template, emits code. kibo itself is template-agnostic: the target language and runtime are determined by the template you give it.

 The runtime (execution side)¶

-dsviper → dsviper-components → reference applications
+dsviper → dsviper-components → Commit Application Model

 Goal.
 Run a typed Python application with versioned, persistent data.